 Indians, from South India to North India are well known for their lavish eating habits.
-The traditional diet of Indians are well…let’s be honest with it – kinda unbalanced and unhealthy.
+The traditional diet of Indians is well…let’s be honest with it – kinda unbalanced and unhealthy.

-There are several factors to why Indian diet is unbalanced.
-In most of the traditional dishes, there’s lot of spice, sugar and carbohydrates.
-Also, it is a common factor across India to eat full fledged thali meals, which is basically an overload of food.
+There are several factors to why the Indian diet is unbalanced.
+In most of the traditional dishes, there’s a lot of spice, sugar, and carbohydrates.
+Also, it is a common factor across India to eat full-fledged thali meals, which is basically an overload of food.
 Add to this a lot of sweets and savories, an average Indian is overweight.

 However, thanks to recent developments in lifestyle, many folks in India are now aware of the importance of eating healthy and are now turning to weight loss plans and crash diets in a frenzy to lose weight.

 Recently, I came across a video on YouTube where this girl from India went from 75 Kilograms to about 35 Kilograms without any crash diets or chemical supplements.

 Her name is Sapna Vyas Patel (Doctor of Medicine in Alternative Medicines M.D.(A.M.), MBA (Nirma University), Reebok Certified Fitness Professional, Nationally Recognized Fitness Expert, YouTuber, and Columnist.) and she has willingly shared her entire diet plan with us all.
 She is a celebrity today helping people get into shape, with her diet plans and training sessions.

 Here is Sapna’s diet plan for weight loss, for Indians.

 Step 1 – Getting yourself ready for the change.